coderamen666/srd-v3.5-md/epic/epic-spells.md

 is expended normally.
 When the character would otherwise be subject to any instantaneous effect that would deal him or her 50 or more points of damage, he or she is instead transported to a static time stream where time ceases to flow.
-The character's condition becomes fixed---no force or effect can harm him or her until 1 round of real time has passed.
+The character’s condition becomes fixed—no force or effect can harm him or her until 1 round of real time has passed.
 Thus, the character avoids the damage he or she would otherwise receive, but the character also misses out on one round of activity.
 To the character, no time passes at all, but to onlookers who are part of real time, the character stands frozen and fixed in space for 1 full round.